-These kinds of conversations should be happening every day and accessible to broad swaths of teachers and students to set the foundation for everything else.
+These kinds of conversations should be happening every day and be accessible to broad swaths of teachers and students to set the foundation for everything else.

 Then as positive connections emerge, it’s about deepening them with intention.
 To bring the necessary sense of belonging and encouragement to a student or teachers day to day life.
 The kinds of connections that foster trust and vulnerability.

-To create belonging, this must occur at the frequency that relationships occur at in your life.
+To create belonging, this must occur at the frequency that relationships occur in your life.
 Think of them like weekly calls with your friends and loved ones.
 To support it at the scale of an institution, this needs to be incredibly easy, fit into the cracks of time left in a busy day, and likely be asynchronous – since those cracks very rarely intersect.

-And then, finally, you can proceed to performance based coaching – the optimization step.
+And then, finally, you can proceed to performance-based coaching – the optimization step.
 Goals can be set once interests are understood and trusting relationships are established.
 Organizational goals can still be introduced, as long as it’s appropriately modeled and explained through the relationship established in advance.

 But this type of coaching should only happen infrequently, or specifically when difficult problems are encountered.
-No matter the relationship or cultural foundation, it still provokes anxiety, fear and vulnerability.
+No matter the relationship or cultural foundation, it still provokes anxiety, fear, and vulnerability.
 And these emotions are simply too powerful to be encountered more than once every few weeks.